-The main interest of the story is to answer to the question “how will they escape?”.
-Of course, no one other than the mighty Clint Eastwood could answer to the question.
+The main interest of the story is to answer the question “how will they escape?”.
+Of course, no one other than the mighty Clint Eastwood could answer the question.
 Even if the relationship between Frank Morris, played by the famous American actor, and the prison governor, played by Patrick McGoohan, is quite caricatural, it works.

 Clint Eastwood embodies the stereotype of the strong and charismatic man who is afraid of nothing.
 He has always the good punchline.